 When awarding damages, courts are split on whether a failure to search constitutes bad faith for purposes of awarding damages.
 Trademark counsel should always recommend a full search, but the choice to undertake a full availability search is always the client’s.
 Any competent U.S. trademark attorney will generally recommend a search as a first step for the reasons outlined above.
 As trademark counsel, our job is to help the client assess risk and not to tell the client which mark you can and cannot use.
 Worst case scenario, a client may have to change a company and/or brand name years later and most business owners realize the expense, distraction and consumer confusion that comes with such a task is not worth the relatively nominal expense of conducting a full search at the outset.

 Limitations of Searches

-If you would like to learn more about how to read a full search report and write a trademark availability opinion letter, then consider joining our Trademarkabilities™ Masterclass where we teach paralegals and attorneys how to elevate their trademark practices.
-You can learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+If you would like to learn more about how to read a full search report and write a trademark availability opinion letter, then check out Our Courses or join the Trademarkabilities® Masterclass.
+You can also join our mailing list, and we’ll send you our free e-guide “5 Tips for Trademark Attorney Success” which you can download for free.